The Infinite Divisibility of Our Ideas of Space and Time

 We take the impressions of those minute objects to be equal to the objects.

-We find by reason that there are other objects vastly more minute.*
+We think that there are other objects vastly more minute.

 We can create ideas no greater than the smallest atom of the animal spirits* of an insect 1,000 times smaller than a mite.